 About the Bursary

-The Black Law Students Association (“BLSA”) is pleased to announce the launching of the annual LSAT Bursary Program!
+The Black Law Students Association (“BLSA”) is pleased to announce that the 2019 LSAT Bursary Program is now accepting applications!
 Over the past few years, BLSA has held fundraising activities each semester in order to fund the LSAT Bursary, which is aimed at increasing the representation of Black individuals in the legal profession by strengthening the candidacy of law school applicants from our communities.

 At our annual Black History Month Celebration at Osgoode Hall Law School, the BLSA will announce the recipient of the LSAT Bursary and award them with full tuition towards an LSAT prep course with HarvardReady (approximately $1400 in value).
 The bursary will be paid directly to HarvardReady, and the student may commence the prep-course immediately.
 HarvardReady is a highly regarded LSAT prep course that offers features that improve chances of success such as: 100 in-class hours, small class sizes, free repeats and several proctored tests.
 All of these features will be at the disposal of the LSAT Bursary recipient.